Built for GTA quoting teams

 Email / PDF / Form / EDI

-Read the inbound request, normalize units, and extract origin, destination, dimensions, packaging, and service constraints into a clean draft payload.
+Read the inbound request, normalize units, and extract origin, destination, dimensions, packaging, service constraints, and missing-info prompts into a clean draft payload.

 Step 02